-Food Technology

-The Year 9 Food Technology course is designed to allow students to experiment with different flavor pairings whilst developing their pallet.
-Students continue to work in groups and are introduced to the concept of working as an individual where they develop their time management skills in order to research, prepare and cook recipes of their choice.
+The Year 9 Food Technology course is designed to allow The Year 9 Food Technology course is designed to allow students to experiment with different flavour pairings while developing their pallet.
+Students continue to work in groups and are introduced to the concept of working individually to develop their time management skills to research, prepare and cook recipes of their choice.

-The curriculum focus is aimed at offering students new and innovative ways to cook a variety of foods, and presenting food within a 21st-century online platform.
-Within the theory lessons, students developed an understanding of food safety and hygiene, nutrition, energy and nutrients, influences of food choices based on age, religion, social media, peer pressure, social traits of the community, as well as marketing techniques for promoting specific foods and recipes.
+The curriculum offers students new and innovative ways to cook a variety of foods and present food within a 21st-century online platform.

+Within the theory lessons, students develop an

+understanding of food safety and hygiene, nutrition, energy and nutrients, influences of food choices based on age, religion, social media, peer pressure, social traits of the community, as well as marketing techniques for promoting specific foods and recipes.

-Examples of recipes include: Gozleme, San Choy Bau, Chicken & Beef Sliders, Cheesecake and Crème Brulee.
+Examples of recipes include Gozleme, San Choy Bau, Chicken & Beef Sliders, Cheesecake and Crème Brulee.